 Isaac Asimov – science fiction writer

 Isaac Asimov is an American science fiction writer of Russian origin.
-Asimov wrote over 500 books.
+He wrote over 500 books.
 Terminology used in his books rooted in the English language.

-He was a winner of the Hugo and Nebula Awards (awarded annually to works of science fiction literature).
+You know, he was the winner of the Hugo and Nebula Awards (awarded annually to works of science fiction literature).

 50 years ago renowned science-fiction writer published a story in The New York Times.
-In the story were listed the predictions for how the world will be in 2014.
-Many of his predictions are correct.
+In the story there were predictions for how the world would look like in 2014.
+To tell the truth, many of his predictions are correct.

 Here are some of them: